Early User Notes and Known Issues

 Runtime Errors

-1. Cassini Event Queue overflow detected.
+1. Cassini Event Queue overflow detected

-Cassini Event Queue overflow detected. errors may occur for certain MPI communications and may happen for a variety of reasons - software and hardware, job placement, job routing, and the sate of the machine.
-Simply speaking, it means one of the network interfaces is getting messages too fast and cannot keep up to process them
+errors may occur for certain MPI communications and may happen for a variety of reasons - software and hardware, job placement, job routing, and the state of the machine.
+Simply speaking, it means one of the network interfaces is getting messages too fast and cannot keep up with processing them.

 libfabric:16642:1701636928::cxi:core:cxip_cq_eq_progress():531<warn> x4204c1s3b0n0: Cassini Event Queue overflow detected.